-- Refurbishing by - Upgrade of existing thin clients, e.g. with larger memory modules, or - Conversion of desktop PCs or notebooks to software thin clients (cf. Section on Softwaredefined thin clients in Chapter 2.1) - Data deletion: Legally compliant data deletion for thin client repairs or recycling - Inclusion into asset management - Takeover of asset management - Spare parts/device storage at/for the customer - Training courses - Assessment of the entire IT infrastructure in order to identify improvement potential - Configuration documentation
+- Refurbishing by - Upgrade of existing thin clients, e.g. with larger memory modules, or - Conversion of desktop PCs or notebooks to software thin clients (cf. Section on Software-defined thin clients in Chapter 2.1) - Data deletion: Legally compliant data deletion for thin client repairs or recycling - Inclusion into asset management - Takeover of asset management - Spare parts / device storage at / for the customer - Training courses - Assessment of the entire IT infrastructure in order to identify improvement potential - Configuration documentation - API interface for automation and integration into existing processes / systems - Consulting services for testing existing hardware (including CO2 balance)

-4 Environmental and health protection
+Environmental and health protection